 Increases in literacy have been a major success of the Musharraf era.
-The overall literacy rate (10 years & above) was 54 percent in 2005-06, an increase of 9.0 percentage points over five years.
+The overall literacy rate (10 years & above) was 54% in 2005–06, an increase of 9 percentage points over five years.
 (The more conventionally reported 15+ year literacy rate is slightly lower at around 50%.
 The increase in that statistic is unknown.)

-The literacy rate for non-poor went up from 51 percent in 2001 to 59 percent in 2005 whereas for poor it improved from 30 percent to 40 percent in the same period.
-The gender gap, however, remained significant and persistent — a 26 percent gap between male and female literacy in 2001-2002 versus a 23 percent gap in 2005-2006.
+The literacy rate for non-poor went up from 51% in 2001 to 59% in 2005 whereas for poor it improved from 30% to 40% in the same period.
+The gender gap, however, remained significant and persistent—a 26% gap between male and female literacy in 2001–2002 versus a 23% gap in 2005–2006.
 As always, regional literacy rates varied widely.
-The female literacy rate in Balochistan was a shocking 15% in 2001-2002 and only rose to 20% by the end of 2005-2006.
-NWFP fared slightly better, increasing by 10 percent from the abysmal 20% rate in 2001-2002.
+The female literacy rate in Balochistan was a shocking 15% in 2001–2002 and only rose to 20% by the end of 2005–2006.
+NWFP fared slightly better, increasing by 10 percent from the abysmal 20% rate in 2001–2002.
 The literacy rates compare quite badly with countries like Iran where the corresponding figure is 82% for men and 76% for women.
 India’s literacy rates were at least 10% higher, and the growth in literacy rates (after accounting for differential starting points) more impressive.
 The Musharraf era growth in literacy rates, however, compares favorably historically within Pakistan.